>> The worst banks for ethics are Barclays, HSBC, NatWest, Lloyds and Santander

-Starling are one of the popular app-based banks founded in 2014.
+Starling are another one of the popular app-based banks founded in 2014.
 They are an independent, privately owned company who started life catering for business accounts but now offer personal current accounts too.
 They have over 2 million customers.

 Being a branchless bank but with offices in London, Southampton, Cardiff and Dublin, their carbon footprint is fairly low, particularly as they are paperless and run on renewable energy.
-They use the AWS servers in Dublin, which are said to be carbon neutral.
+Like Monzo, they also use the AWS servers in Dublin, which are said to be carbon neutral.

 In their ethics statement, they say that they do not provide services to organisations who promote harmful behaviours, such as arms manufacturers and tobacco companies.
 Starling lend to UK-based individuals and small businesses, and specifically state they don’t lend to companies involved in the extraction of fossil fuels.
 You can read my more detailed blog on how ethical Starling Bank are.

 They have recently stated that new and replacement debit cards will be made from 75% recycled PVC plastic and have pledged to become a NetZero company, which would make them a good environmental bank.

 Visit the Starling Bank website here